 In response to client demands over the past couple of years POLARM has worked with a certified independent body and developed a suite of training courses designed to enhance our Prevention Services and enable organisations to develop, where appropriate, improved in house capabilities to manage the risks from those with mal intent.
 These are:

-- Behavioural Detection Awareness (BDA) Level 2 course
+- Leading Behavioural Detection Operations Level 4 course

 Close Combat Quarter Skills;

 - Close Quarter Combat Skills IQ Customised Qualification Level 3 course